AadidevSoni/Gamified-Mental-Health-Tracker/README.md

   <li>Creating questionSchema and questionModel for tests</li>
   <li>Creating test page with score calculation</li>
   <li>Creating Activity Navigation with router for each categories</li>
+  <li>Making a dataset for 120 questions to beasked in a questions.josn file</li>
+  <li>Askign 10 random questions to the user everyday and getting a score</li>
+  <li>Updating userModel to store the scores on eachday</li>
 </ul>